Our free membership, business.com+, takes the pain out of choosing new business services.

 Do you have the cash to go global?

 Expansion always costs more and takes longer than you expect.
 This effect can be more pronounced with global expansion.
-Examine your cash flow management and ensure you have the funds for international expansion.
+Examine your cash flow management and ensure you have the funds for international expansion before investing any dollars.

 Can you afford to neglect your home operation?

-When going global, you and your C-suite team may have to neglect the home country operation for months at a time.
-Setting up an overseas presence takes an enormous time investment, and you may need to send senior managers out for long stretches.
-Are you confident in your home team’s management capabilities?
+When expanding business globally, you and your C-suite team may have to neglect your home country operation for months at a time.
+Setting up an overseas presence takes an enormous time investment, and you may need to send senior managers to the new location for long stretches.
+Are you confident in your home team’s management capabilities during this transition?

-Have you chosen the right country for your international expansion?
+Have you considered the cultural factors involved in international expansion?

 Will your product sell in an international market?